+'''

 +input invoices {sorted by custnum}

-+link customer optional {don't exclude invoices if}
++link customer optional {don't exclude invoices if...}

-+output invcust {the customer information}
++output invoust {the customer information...}

-+exit {is missing}
++exit {...is missing}

+'''

 A Join Example

 Suprlink can join files together that have multiple key records in each file, what has been come to be know as a many-to-many link.
 Suprlink has traditionally been able to link an Input file with many records with the same key to a Link file that has a single record with the same key value.